-This trail can only be hiked between May and September (depending on how much rain the area receives), when a seasonal footbridge across the Eel River is installed.
+This trail can only be hiked between May and September (approximately), when a seasonal footbridge across the Eel River is installed.
 In October the river is usually about 18–24 inches deep and, though swift, might be fordable.
-In winter there's no way to cross the river.
+In winter there’s no way to cross the river.

 Here’s the trailhead location in Google Maps.

-Start at the Williams Grove Day Use Area, which now has an $8 fee.
+Start at the Williams Grove Day Use Area, which has an $8 fee.
 If you want to save the fee, park on the Avenue of the Giants just outside the gate.
 From the main parking lot, a gated dirt road leads a few yards to the gravelly banks of the Eel River.
-The road ends and then there's often no visible trail, but there's a sign that says "trail" and points to the left.
-Wandering upstream a ways brings you to a summer footbridge.
+There's no visible trail but if you wanter upstream a ways, you'll encounter a summer footbridge across the river.

-The trees start out small and get more impressive as you approach the loop trail.
-The loop trail circles around a small alluvial flat with a scenic pure redwood grove, similar in appearance to the Founders' Grove but with smaller trees.
-The grove is open, the understory presumably having been burned in the fire, and the trees have been blackened.
-Quite a bit of invasive grass, an unusual sight in the redwoods, grows among the big trees, and there's also a sparse layer of redwood sorrel and a few small ferns.
-The loop trail is faint and is marked with small blue flags, presumably to keep visitors from getting lost.
+The trees start out small but get more impressive as you approach the loop trail.
+The loop trail circles around a sizable alluvial flat with a scenic pure redwood grove.
+Maybe due to the 2006 fire, the grove is open and has an expansive, cathedral-like appearance.
+At the same time it's also bright and cheerful, because the trees aren't so huge or dense that they block out all the sun.
+There's a sparse layer of redwood sorrel and a few small ferns.
+The loop trail is somewhat faint and is marked with small blue flags.

 © 2010, 2012, 2015, 2018 David Baselt